hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 ```
 $ nomad init
 Example job file written to example.nomad

-$ cat example.nomad

-# There can only be a single job definition per file.
-# Create a job with ID and Name 'example'
-job "example" {
-	# Run the job in the global region, which is the default.
-	# region = "global"
-...
 ```

+You can view the contents of this file by running `cat example.nomad`.
 In this example job file, we have declared a single task 'redis' which is using the Docker driver to run the task.
 The primary way you interact with Nomad is with the [`run` command](/docs/commands/run.html).
 The `run` command takes a job file and registers it with Nomad.
 This is used both to register new